Dental Practice Act and Infection Control Webinar

 (Coupon code can only be used by SDCDS members once per calendar year for Dental Practice Act/Infection Control or BLS Renewal courses.)

-This course reviews the DPA topics and regulations that are required for re-licensure including information and updates to the Dental Practice Act and other statutory mandates.
-Topics include scope of practice, drug prescribing, licensure and qualifications, supervision of auxiliaries, professional conduct, mandated reporting and consent.
-Examples of law violations, unprofessional conduct and difficult legal challenges will be discussed.
+This course reviews and updates the required DPA topics, regulations, and ethics, including scope of practice, drug prescribing, licensure and qualifications, supervision of auxiliaries, professional conduct, mandated reporting, and consent.
+Codes and Principles of Ethics are reviewed.
+Examples of law violations, unprofessional conduct, and difficult legal challenges will be discussed.

 LEARNING OBJECTIVES – UPON COMPLETION, THE PARTICIPANT SHALL BE ABLE TO:

-- The scope of regulations addressed in the DPA
+- Be familiar with the scope of regulations addressed in the DPA

-- How DPA regulations define dental practice limits
+- Discuss how those regulations define dental practice limits

-- How the California Dental Board enforces the DPA and where to locate resources to further their knowledge in this topic.
+- Understand how the California Dental Board enforces the DPA

 Infection Control for License Renewal: